An Unplanned Encounter: Two Lives Forever Changed

 Behind the Book

 The initiative for writing, An Unplanned Encounter, came from a meeting with my mother during December 2007.
 She was aged 84.
 It was the last time I saw her alive.
-After many years telling me my stepfather was my father, she confessed the details of my conception.
-She talked of the physical assault, and added, “ I never dated him”.
-He was the civil engineer responsible for the construction of a nearby Bomber airfield, and very important in the village community.
-She said her mother called him “the bee’s knees”.
+After many years of telling me my stepfather was my biological father, she confessed to the details of my conception.
+She talked of the physical assault, and added, “ I never dated him” and he was considered to be “the bee’s knees” by her mother.

-My story of An Unplanned Encounter is based on what my mother told me.
-I was shocked yet simultaneously curious as to who my father was and what happened to him.
-My mother asked that I take no further action while she was alive.
-She was ashamed of what took place and had no desire to resurrect old memories.
+The story of An Unplanned Encounter is based on what my mother told me and what I discovered thereafter.
+At the time, she asked me not to take further action while she was alive.
+She was ashamed and had no desire to resurrect old memories.
 I respected her request.